-I am asking that you, as an elected official, pledge to do the following:
+I am asking that you, as the Administrator for the police services board, pledge to do the following:

-1. To never again vote to increase the police services budget;

-2. To propose and implement a cut to the police services budget to support our community's recovery from the COVID-19 pandemic.

-3. To prioritize the expansion of community-led health and safety initiatives over future financial investments into policing.
+- 1. To never again vote to increase the police services budget; - 2.
+To propose and implement a cut to the police services budget to support our community's recovery from the COVID-19 pandemic. - 3.
+To prioritize the expansion of community-led health and safety initiatives over future financial investments into policing.